-Translation costs are often unavoidable, especially in the NGO sector where there is a need for a consistent global voice.
-In this post we explain translation memory technology and how it saves NGOs money on translation.
+Translation costs are often unavoidable, especially in global organisations where there is a need for a consistent global voice.
+In this post we explain translation memory technology and how it saves businesses and NGOs money on translation.

-As naturally diverse organisations, some charities and NGOs have language capabilities in house and manage their translations internally.
+As naturally diverse organisations, some NGOs and global companies have language capabilities in house and manage their translations internally.
 However, there may be times when you need to employ the services of a Language Service Provider (LSP) as busy employees may not always have the time to take on large-scale or complicated translation projects.

 If you find yourself needing the services of a LSP, don’t despair; there are many benefits including stress-free translations, quicker turnaround times and higher volume capacity.
 Another benefit is Translation Memory.
 This technology has saved some of our clients tens of thousands of pounds – more on that later.

 Translation memory is a linguistic database that stores previously translated text.
 It’s used alongside computer-assisted translation (CAT) systems that aid the process of translation.
 A translation memory is basically a continually evolving digital library that contains all the translations ever created for an organisation.
 Translation memory allows a translator to re-use any of the text segments that have been translated before.

 Is this machine translation, like Google Translate?

 Absolutely not.
 Translation memory and machine translation are very different.
 Instead of replacing the human, translation memory tools work with the human translator.
 Everything still has to be translated by a human at least once – the benefit is that once something has been translated, it never needs to be translated again.
 Translation memory makes this possible.

 We treat all client translations and information with strict confidence, and translation memories are no exception.
 TM data is unique to each client and is securely stored on our servers.
 Any content stored is exclusively yours and is never shared.

 How do translation memories and computer-assisted translation tools add value?